 Here’s a tip that I make sure all my IELTS students know – complex grammar not only improves your grammar score, but it also increases your coherence and cohesion score.

 If you want to both improve your English and feel comfortable, I now offer online lessons complete with feedback, videos, workbooks and more – you can learn more here!

 What is Cohesion?

 Good cohesion is about how well your writing is linked together.
-For many IELTS students, this means using a good range of linking phrases.
+For most IELTS students, this means using a good range of linking phrases.

 For low level students this means using a range of basic linking phrases like in the example below: